VIS-ETH/visit3/README.md

 - **Backend**: Use [Black](https://github.com/psf/black) for Python code formatting
 - **Frontend**: Use [Prettier](https://prettier.io/) for code formatting

+They are already set up as pre-commit hooks, so you don't have to manually format the files.

 ### API Routes & Types